 Seychelles is known for luxury tourism.
 Resorts can fetch several thousand dollars a night for posh villas.
 What about those of us on a budget?
 We want to see some of the World’s best beaches too.
 While there is no way around certain costs in Seychelles, and there is no chance of free camping in Seychelles, you can still travel to Seychelles on a budget.
 Accommodation is the largest expense followed by food.
 Find a good budget guesthouse that is self catering with a kitchen so you can cook your own meals.
 Here is how we went to Seychelles for 6 days with only $400 (€380).

-Most come to Mahe, where most international flights arrive into Seychelles from.
+International flights arrive into Mahe, the main island of Seychelles.
 Mahe is the largest island in Seychelles with the most accommodation, supermarkets as well as the Victoria market available to purchase things you need on a regular basis.
 Also, the bus system is good in Mahe, and can assist you to get around the island very cheap.
 If you are staying longer than 5-6 days, it may be cheaper to go to La Digue, where budget accommodation costs less than Mahe.
 The added expense of the ferry (€47) will be offset by the cheaper rooms.

 No matter what you read, there is “some” budget accommodation in Seychelles.
 While budget rooms could mean something different in nearly all countries, budget rooms in Seychelles start at €30 for 1 person.
 You can get a budget self catered apartment for two from €45 in Mahe.
 La Digue and Praslin both have guesthouses where a self catered room is €35 a night for two and typically includes breakfast.
 Nearly all budget options are self catered, which is a huge factor for reducing food costs.
 Check between different sources for the best rate, searching between AirBnB, Agoda, and getting direct phone lines.